winglang/wing/docs/05-reference/winglang-spec.md

 let bucket = new Bucket();
 // OK!
 We are calling a preflight method from a preflight context bucket.allowPublicAccess();
-// ERROR: cannot call inflight methods from preflight context bucket.put("file.txt", "hello");
+// ERROR: Cannot call into inflight phase while preflight bucket.put("file.txt", "hello");

 let handler = inflight () => {